OmarMiniesy/Notes/Security/Web Application Security/Command Injection.md

 The output of the command isn't seen in the [[HTTP]] response, therefore, other methods should be used to discover injection points.
 ##### Time Delays

-* Can use a time delay.
-The `ping` command is useful as it works for 10 seconds, therefore our command will return a response after 10 seconds.
+Can use a time delays similar to [[SQL Injections#Time Delays]].
+- The `ping` command is useful as we can specify the number packets, and each packet takes around 1 second.
+- Therefore, we can specify a delay and check if the response comes after that delay.
 ```
 & ping -c 10 127.0.0.1 &
 ```

-The output can be redirected into a file in the web application with open access from the browser.
+The output of an injected command can be redirected into a file in the web application with open access from the browser.
+We can then try and read that file, and see if the command output is written there.
 * Can write into the `static` directory: `/var/www/static/<file-name>`
 ```
 & whoami > /var/wwww/static/whoami.txt &
 ```
 * This `whoami.txt` file can then be seen by adding it in the URL.
 ```
 https://<URL>/whoami.txt